 Given the one-year postponement of the Tokyo Paralympic Games, it’s not a spoiler to say that the book doesn’t end the way Weggemann originally envisioned.
-Instead, Weggemann is still training for those U.S. Paralympic Trials, which are now scheduled to take place in June 2021.
+Instead, Weggemann was still training for those U.S. Paralympic Trials, which were rescheduled for June 2021.

 As a two-time Paralympic medalist who also works as a motivational speaker, Weggemann has plenty of experience with telling her story in the hope that it will inspire others.
 Still, the 31-year-old knows there is a big difference between inspiring someone and being labeled as ‘inspirational.’

 Want to learn more about Mallory Weggemann?
 Check out our interview with her below:

 “[The word] ‘inspiration’ traditionally gets thrown around like a total fluff statement,” she explains.
 “We’re used to using in situations when we just don’t know what else to say.
 And at times, it’s a straight up microaggression… Stigma around disability is alive and real.
 There is, frankly, still a lot of discrimination in our society towards people with disabilities.”